Add whimsy to your winter with a magical mix of memorable farmstay, mouth-watering produce and... mini goats?

 “We thought this would be something really fun,” laughs Brad.

-Goats in winter coats, a DJ doof and sundowners?
+Goats in winter coats and sundowners by a warming fire?
 They’re not kidding.

 The first goat kids are born from August